Glazelf/RiseHax/README.md

 # RiseHax
 This is a WIP save/memory editor for Monster Hunter: Rise for Nintendo Switch.
-Check the [releases page](https://github.com/Glazelf/RiseHax/releases) for releases and the [Issues page](https://github.com/Glazelf/RiseHax/issues) for general progress.
+Check the [releases page](https://github.com/Glazelf/RiseHax/releases) for releases and the [issues page](https://github.com/Glazelf/RiseHax/issues) for general progress.

 ## Risks
 There is no easy way for us to test the ban risks of using this tool, especially online.